kcotugno/OpenARLog/README.md

 # OpenARLog
 Open source Amateur Radio logging Application for Windows

-This is still very early in development.
-The UI is completely unusable right now.
-Just the design has been implemented, no functionality yet.
-Most work has been done on the database.
+OpenARLog: This project contains the front-end code, including the UI.
+So far, only a basic non-functional interface has been implemented.

+OpenARLog.ADIF: This project contains the library for importing and exporting from the ADIF file format.

+OpenARLog.Data: This project contains the library for handling the data internally and interfacing with the SQLite database.

+These are still in their early development.
+The UI is unusable, Data is only partially developed.
+Work will be focused on finishing the back end before the UI will be completed.

 #Dependencies
 EntityFramework